ashish-bisht/Trustworthy-AI-/detail.md

-Of course.
-Let's first break down the principles of Trustworthy AI and then dive into how they apply to Advanced Driver-Assistance Systems (ADAS).

 ## What is Trustworthy AI?

 At its core, **Trustworthy AI** is the idea that for AI systems to be widely adopted and beneficial, they must be developed and deployed in a way that is safe, ethical, and deserving of our confidence.
 It's about ensuring that AI acts in a way that is aligned with human values and expectations.
 Several key principles form the foundation of Trustworthy AI: